mia-platform/documentation/docs/info/service_level_agreements.md

 ## SLA Exclusions

-The SLA does not apply to any unavailability of the Mia-PlatformCloud Hosting Services:
+The SLA does not apply to any unavailability of the Mia-Platform PaaS Hosting Services:

 1. That results from a suspension of the Mia-PlatformCloud Hosting Services licence due to unauthorized or irregular use.